 This recipe is a super easy and great way to enhance a very popular fish – salmon.
 We used wild Atlantic Salmon and baked the entire filet altogether because it makes a really great presentation.

-To make everyone excited about this dish, I added a few branches of rosemary to the baking dish.
-The smell of baked salmon with the rosemary overtakes the kitchen and you will be smitten by this dish.
+To make everyone excited about this recipe, we added a few branches of rosemary to the baking dish.
+The smell of baked salmon with the rosemary overtakes the kitchen and you will be smitten by this meal.

-The traditional tapenade originated in France and is made with capers, olives, and olive oil but for this recipe, I choose to add a twist with the walnuts.
+The traditional tapenade originated in France and is made with capers, olives, and olive oil, but for this recipe, we choose to add a twist with the walnuts.
 The walnuts will add a little sweetness and a crunchy effect to the tapenade.

-Just keep in mind that salmon fillet is thick so if you are using a different fish for this recipe, you might need to adjust the baking time to ensure the dish is still moist.
+Just keep in mind that salmon fillets are thick.
+If you are using a different fish for this recipe, you might need to adjust the baking time to ensure the dish isn’t dry.